awsdocs/amazon-sns-developer-guide/doc_source/sns-getting-started.md

       If the attribute type is **String**, **String\.Array**, or **Number**, Amazon SNS evaluates the message attribute against a subscription's filter policy \(if present\) before sending the message to the subscription\.

-      For more information, see [Amazon SNS Message Attributes](sns-message-attributes.md)\.
+      For more information, see [Amazon SNS message attributes](sns-message-attributes.md)\.

    1. Choose **Publish message**\.